 Apparently hip hop has been a major influence to you.

 I got into music through hip hop.
 When I was about 12 or 13 in the mid 90s, there was a really big hip hop scene in France.
 Obviously, like everybody else, we focused on the stuff from the US, but we also had our own scene.

 Like MC Solaar?

-LJ: At that time it was very naive.
+LJ: At that time my interest was very naive.
 I was a teenager, I wasn’t thinking about it.
 I was also into skateboarding and the music around it like Def Jux, and also the more grime-oriented stuff when grime first appeared in the early 2000s with Dizzee Rascal.
 I guess it was radical like punk rock in the 80s.
-I was skateboarding and I hanging out with friends who were into the same lifestyle.
+I was skateboarding and hanging out with friends who were into the same lifestyle.

 Were you also into the social and political aspect of hip hop?

 LJ: The French hip hop that I really liked was more of a French version of gangsta rap.
 Also, when I was 15 years old, I couldn’t understand what they were singing about.
 Vocals were more like instruments to me, I liked their flow.
 I wasn’t into the jazzy, funny, positive lyrics.
 They can sing about tough stuff, but do it in a really funny and ironic way.
 The perfect example is Kool Keith and that was exactly what I wanted to listen to.